Recognizing Early Signs of Substance Use in Teens

 Drugs that are most commonly used among our teens include:

-Each of these drugs has a unique effect.
-However, the early signs of substance use are similar for each.
+Each of these illicit drugs has a unique effect.
+However, the early signs of substance abuse are similar for each.

-Early signs of substance use in our teens are important.
-Substance use in our teens is not a failure.
+Early signs of substance use or drug abuse in our teens is very important.
+Substance abuse in our teens is not a failure.
 In fact, it just means that we, as the support system for our teens, have work to do.
 The first step is to recognize when our teens need support and care.
 Looking for changes, including differences in behavior, academics, social groups, emotional state, and physical appearance, are all parts of recognizing when our teens are on a path toward substance abuse and addiction.

 Behavioral Changes